yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

     -   Connect to Azure Container Registry

-    -   Connect to an Azure Container Services (AKS) cluster
+    -   Connect to an Azure Kubernetes Services (AKS) cluster

 -   Perform the following actions: